Xylulokinase

-Thus, the two substrates of this enzyme are ATP and D-xylulose, whereas its two products are ADP and D-xylulose 5-phosphate.
+It was first characterised from Pasteurella pestis and Lactobacillus pentosus and converts the pentose sugar, D-xylulose, to D-xylulose 5-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme is also found in mammalian liver, where it is an important component of carbohydrate metabolism.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-xylulose 5-phosphotransferase.
 Other names in common use include xylulokinase (phosphorylating), and D-xylulokinase.
-This enzyme participates in pentose and glucuronate interconversions.